trofi/trofi.github.io.gen/posts/335-sort-by-key-in-coreutils.md

 foolishly thought that to sort a file by a second (and just second column) you just need to use `sort -k2` option.

-Indeed that does seem to work for a simple case:
+Indeed, that does seem to work for a simple case:

 ```
 $ printf "1 2\n2 1\n"